 Ramucirumab and Irinotecan Hydrochloride in Treating Patients with Metastatic or Locally Advanced Gastric or Gastroesophageal Junction Cancer

-This phase II trial studies how well ramucirumab and irinotecan hydrochloride work in treating patients with gastric or gastroesophageal junction cancer that has spread to other parts of the body.
-Monoclonal antibodies, such as ramucirumab may interfere with the ability of cancer cells to grow and spread.
+This phase II trial studies how well ramucirumab and irinotecan hydrochloride work in treating patients with gastric or gastroesophageal junction cancer that has spread from where it started to nearby tissue or lymph nodes (locally advanced) or to other parts of the body (metastatic).
+Immunotherapy with monoclonal antibodies, such as ramucirumab, may help the body’s immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Irinotecan hydrochloride may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
 Giving ramucirumab and irinotecan hydrochloride may be a better treatment for patients with metastatic or advanced gastric or gastroesophageal junction cancer.

 - Histopathologically or cytologically confirmed diagnosis of gastric or gastroesophageal junction (GEJ) adenocarcinoma that is metastatic or locally advanced and unresectable